16 January 2023

 A My Aged Care representative does not fulfil the same role as a legally appointed substitute decision maker.

-Leaving an older person to fend for them self within the aged care system is fraught with peril and may disadvantage them in communication and decision making.
+Leaving an older person to fend for themselves within the aged care system is fraught with peril and may disadvantage them in communication and decision making.

-If your situation has changed unexpectedly and you need immediate help with aged care services or getting someone to represent you, please call My Aged Care on 1800 200 422.
+If your situation has changed unexpectedly and you need immediate help with aged care services or getting someone to represent you, please contact My Aged Care on 1800 200 422 or visit My Aged Care.